pj4533/Pokora/README.md

 You will need to convert or download models in CoreML format.
 You can download from the HuggingFace org [here](https://huggingface.co/coreml).

+NOTE: I had trouble with the v2.1 model, I think it doesn't like the 768x768.
+I verified this model works [here](https://huggingface.co/coreml/coreml-stable-diffusion-v1-5/blob/main/split-einsum/v1-5_split-einsum.zip), however I have had better speeds with a model I converted myself.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.